Robert MUnsch

 Braids by Robert Munsch

-Calgary Dave Whamon is the illustrator in Braids.
-I find his illustrations to be bright and engaging.
+Calgary Dave Whamon is the talented illustrator behind Braids, and I find his artwork to be vibrant and captivating.

-While Braids is not as memorizing as some of Muncsch other titles, it is an enjoyable book that kids are sure to like.
+While Braids may not be as captivating as some of Munsch’s other works, it remains a delightful read that kids are sure to enjoy.

 ABOUT SCHOLASTIC CANADA